 The Fitzpatrick, Krause, & Morelli Art

 Going into the art of Archie 1941 #1 is another topic in itself as well.
 We get into the mindset of how 1941 is supposed to look.
 Now, Archie has been around for decades, you can check out old and new comics respectively.
-But, this was another realm of
+But, this was another realm of the decade that had to be perfect and it was perfected.
+The writing lets the reader’s mind into the tone of 1941, but the art… the art places us there with the setting.

 The art does just that.
 You are engulfed in this setting of 1941.
 Between the setting of pops, the clothing, the hair and hats they have; it is all 1941 style.
-The art will solidify what the tone and voice do in the
+The art will solidify what the tone and voice do in the writing aspect.

 Should I Read Archie 1941 #1?